cosmicr/cpp-header-organizer/README.md

 #include "TileMap.h"
 ```

+## How to use

+1. Bring up the command palette in VSCode.
+2. Select "Organise C++ Headers"

 ## Requirements

 No specific requirements, other than a recent version of VSCode.
 I made the extension with VSCode 1.77